How to manage your takeaway timeslots?

 Show only the next available timeslot - This setting hides all future timeslots and only shows the soonest possible available slot.
 Use case: Helps create a sense of urgency or streamline choices, especially for quick-service businesses.

-Use this feature to set up one-time pick-up or delivery slots for special menus, like an Easter brunch, Christmas dinner, or end-of-year gift deliveries.
+Use this feature to set up one-time pick-up slots for special menus, like an Easter brunch, Christmas dinner, or end-of-year gift deliveries.

 It allows you to launch a menu well in advance, so customers can place their orders early and you have time to prepare.
-You can define the specific day and time range for pick-up or delivery, and also set a maximum number of orders.
+You can define the specific day and time range for pick-up, and also set a maximum number of orders.

 Example: